This is what you as AirBnB host need to know about the tourist tax in Prague, called “Místní poplatek za lázeňský nebo rekreační pobyt”.

 How to get it done

-- Check the website of Prague 1 on this subpage and download the form “Ohlášení k místnímu poplatku za lázeňský nebo rekreační pobyt” (link is on the right side)
+- Check the website of Prague 1 on this subpage (or other districts) and download the form “Ohlášení k místnímu poplatku za lázeňský nebo rekreační pobyt” (link is on the right side)

 - Fill the form on your computer and print it out